Skip to main content

 • “The soundtrack complements this tone with light, melodic tracks that reinforce the game’s cozy yet compulsive atmosphere, perfectly suited for long play sessions where 'just one more upgrade' becomes the prevailing mindset.”

-• “A very cute atmospheric game with mini-games that quickly evolve into madness.”
+• “Very cute atmospheric game with mini games that very quickly devolve into madness.”

 • stability